Request for Africa-Based Participants

 Working Group in African Political Economy (WGAPE)

 The Working Group in African Political Economy (WGAPE) brings together faculty and advanced graduate students in Economics and Political Science who combine field research experience in Africa with training in political economy methods.
 The group has met semi-annually to discuss the in-progress work of its core members and invited guests since 2002.
-It is co-led by Daniel Posner (Political Science, UCLA), Edward Miguel (Economics, UC Berkeley), Brian Dillon (Dyson School of Applied Economics and Management, Cornell), and Amanda Robinson (Political Science, Ohio State University), and Amma Panin (World Bank).
-Our second annual meeting hosted in Africa will take place at the University of Cape Town on the morning of July 10 through the afternoon of July 24, with an additional training day taking place on July 21.
+It is co-led by Daniel Posner (UCLA), Edward Miguel (UC Berkeley), Brian Dillon (Cornell), Amanda Robinson (Ohio State University), and Amma Panin (World Bank).
+Our second annual meeting hosted in Africa will take place at Addis Ababa University on the morning of July 22 through the afternoon of July 24, with an additional training day taking place on July 21.